The Mandalorian season 2 episode 6 recap: A Star Wars fan's dream come true

-The Mandalorian season 2 continued on Disney Plus Friday with episode 6 of the live action Star Wars show.
+Season 2 of The Mandalorian continued on Disney Plus Friday with episode 6 of the live action Star Wars show.
 On the heels of last week's revelation of Baby Yoda's real name and origins, former Jedi Ahsoka Tano sent Mando (Pedro Pascal) to the planet Tython.
 There, little Grogu can reach out through the Force, potentially connecting with a Jedi who can train him.

 Episode 6 is rather chillingly titled The Tragedy -- we all went "uh-oh," right? -- and directed by Robert Rodriguez (Desperado, From Dusk Till Dawn and Alita: Battle Angel) and written by series creator Jon Favreau.